-Besides low carb and gluten-free, I also changed the oven temperature setting to a single-temperature bake.
-In my original Japanese Cheesecake, many overlooked on the instruction on changing the temperature in stages and some find it troublesome with the multiple stage temperature setting.
-Due to these reasons, baking at a lower temperature with longer duration works perfectly in this recipe.
+Besides being adapted to low carb and gluten-free from its original recipe, I also changed the oven temperature setting to a single-temperature bake.
+In my original Japanese Cheesecake, many overlooked the instruction on changing the temperature in stages, and some find it troublesome with the multiple stage temperature setting.
+Due to these reasons, baking at a lower temperature with a longer duration works perfectly in this recipe.

 Light and jiggly!!!

 Due to the cheese, butter, and cream in the cake, the low carb Japanese Cheesecake is best served after chilled at its best taste and texture.
 Unless you love to savor it as soufflé then you may proceed while it is still warm, pair with low carb toppings.